What We Do

 Will Animal Services pick up cats that I find on my property?

 Cats are not subject to the city's leash laws, and we do not pick up stray cats.
 If you experience property damage due to cats, you may rent humane live traps from several rental services listed in the telephone directory.
-Cats can be baited and trapped legally, then transported to the Tri-City Animal Shelter located at the Fremont Police Department at 2000 Stevenson Boulevard in Fremont.
+Cats can be baited and trapped legally, then transported to the Tri-City Animal Shelter located behind the Fremont Police Department at (1950 Stevenson Boulevard) in Fremont.

 If my pet becomes ill, will Animal Services pick it up?

-You should take sick or injured pets that you own to a veterinarian for treatment or euthanasia by their owners.
+Pet owners should take sick or injured pets to a veterinarian for treatment or euthanasia.

 Will Animal Services Unit pick up dead animals, and from where?